Gazprom says soaring spot gas prices could hit Europe's economy - NewsBreak

 Gazprom says soaring spot gas prices could hit Europe's economy

-ST PETERSBURG, Russia, Oct 7 (Reuters) - Europe's soaring gas prices could destabilise the region's economy and cooperation between producers and consumers could help balance the market, the head of Russian gas producer Gazprom's (GAZP.MM) export arm told a forum on Thursday.
+ST PETERSBURG, Russia (Reuters) -Europe’s soaring gas prices could destabilise the region’s economy and cooperation between producers and consumers could help balance the market, the head of Russian gas producer Gazprom’s export arm told a forum on Thursday.

 Prices have surged by more than 800% this year, sparking concerns about inflation and energy poverty this winter.
 Russia said on Wednesday it was increasing supplies, providing some relief to markets.